jwagenleitner/groovy-wslite/README.md

 # groovy-wslite

-Library for Groovy that aims to provide no-frills SOAP webservice client (and eventually REST) for interacting with SOAP and REST based webservices.
+Library for Groovy that aims to provide no-frills SOAP and REST webservice clients.

-All request/responses are buffered in memory.
-No magic is involved, this library assumes you know exactly what messages you want to send to your services.
+No magic is involved, this library assumes you know exactly what messages you want to send to your services and want full control over the request.
+No streams are used and all request/responses are buffered in memory for convenience.

 ## SOAP